-If the thought of integrating an online order system with your POS gives you heartburn, Upserve has launched a new Upserve Online Ordering platform to integrate online ordering with its existing Breadcrumb POS by Upserve; eliminating the extra steps of manually transcribing orders into the point of sale, and updating multiple menus across online platforms.
+If the thought of integrating an online order system with your POS gives you heartburn, Upserve has launched a new Upserve Online Ordering platform to integrate online ordering with its existing Upserve POS; eliminating the extra steps of manually transcribing orders into the point of sale, and updating multiple menus across online platforms.

 - Support local farms:

 Sourcing local products for craft beer requires a top POS system, and is an important factor to 42 percent of respondents; nearly a quarter said it is one of the top three things they consider.